NorianGuernine/Weather-Satellite/README.md

 noaa19
 Please enter the frequency
 137910000
-Enter the date of revolution (format = mm-dd-hh-minmin-ss) 02-13-08-31-00
+Enter the start date of the revolution (format = mm-dd-hh-minmin-ss) 02-13-08-31-00
-Enter the date of end of revolution (format = mm-dd-hh-minmin-ss) 02-13-08-37-00
+Enter the end date of the revolution (format = mm-dd-hh-minmin-ss) 02-13-08-37-00

 Please enter the name of the satellite noaa18
 Please enter the frequency
 137912500
-Enter the date of revolution (format = mm-dd-hh-minmin-ss) 02-13-10-16-00
+Enter the start date of the revolution (format = mm-dd-hh-minmin-ss) 02-13-10-16-00
-Enter the date of end of revolution (format = mm-dd-hh-minmin-ss) 02-13-10-29-00
+Enter the end date of the revolution (format = mm-dd-hh-minmin-ss) 02-13-10-29-00
 ```